Avalanche prone locations

 If the avalanche prone locations are concentrated in certain types of terrain (e.g. in gullies, adjacent to ridgelines, or in areas with shallow snow cover), this is mentioned in the danger description as far as possible.

 Most fatal avalanche accidents occur on slopes whose gradient, aspect and altitude meet the criteria mentioned in the relevant avalanche bulletin.
-This analysis disregards the danger level prevailing on the day when the accident occurs.
+This applies at all danger levels.

 Slope aspect